 Paljon Monet – Many People – Sentences

-This article addresses a very specific mistake that is very common in the spoken and written language learners all the way up to level B2.
+This article addresses a very specific mistake that is very common both in spoken and written Finnish.
+Language learners all the way up to level B2 are likely to make mistakes here.
 We will be looking at how to start a “many people” type of sentence, and go over the difference between the words paljon and monet.

 Important: please note that this article is a generalization.
 There are exceptions to the rules below.
 However, by following the general rule, you will avoid a lot of mistakes.